-There are clinical trials testing single- or two-strain formulas which demonstrate excellent health benefits.
+Clinical trials testing either single- or two-strain formulas have demonstrated excellent health benefits.
 For instance, S. boulardii is the most researched probiotic for diarrhoea in adults1, and it is a single strain.
-Furthermore, B. lactis BB-12® is the most documented of all the Bifidobacteria strains, and clinical trials show it is particularly helpful for symptoms of constipation2.
-Again, this is only a single strain!
+Furthermore, B. lactis BB-12® is the most documented of all bifidobacteria strains, and clinical trials show it is particularly helpful for symptoms of constipation2.
+Again, this is typically researched as a single strain!

 Sometimes pairs of strains appear to work well together if they have similar properties.
-The two strain combination of L. rhamnosus Rosell-11 and L. acidophilus Rosell-52 has also been shown in multiple clinical trials to reduce diarrhoea associated with antiobiotics3, and this, again, is a two-strain formula.
-Similarly, L. reuteri RC-14® and L. rhamnosus GR-1® in conjunction have been shown clinically to have a significant role in the management of thrush4, cystitis5 and bacterial vaginosis6.
+The two strain combination of L. rhamnosus Rosell-11 and L. acidophilus Rosell-52 has been shown in multiple clinical trials to reduce antibiotic-associated diarrhoea3.
+Similarly, L. reuteri RC-14® and L. rhamnosus GR-1® are usually used have been shown clinically to have a significant role in the management of thrush4, cystitis5 and bacterial vaginosis6.

 We can see from the above research therefore that, contrary to popular belief, having more strains in a probiotic does not necessarily guarantee a better outcome.
-The efficacy of broad-spectrum multi-strain probiotics is something which requires further research, as it can depend on other factors like the health conditions in question and the age of the person.
+The efficacy of broad-spectrum multi-strain probiotics is something which requires further research, as their effects can depend on other factors, such as the health conditions you're trying to support or the age of the person.